JeffreyBull76/CI_Project1/README.md

     * Getting the form to work with floated elements was problematic, this page in future could possibly use a redesign as it ended up being needlessly complex.
     * In future I would settle on one convetion for responsive CSS code and have each query done per major element.
     * Using JS would have made much of the functionality easier to achieve but for this project I wanted to achieve this with CSS and HTML only
     * Having a more coherent code style from page to page would be preferable in future.
 Hopefully by viewing the progression of the code you can see how my knowledge grew.
-Were I to start again I would approach the front page underlying somewhat differently, but the end result and actual look I am happy with.
+Were I to start again I would approach the front page underlying code somewhat differently, but the end result and actual look I am happy with.

 --------------------------------